-Choosing the Shape of a Diamond Pendant
+Choosing the Style of a Diamond Pendant

 Choosing a Setting for a Diamond Pendant

-While choosing a setting for your diamond pendant, there are some factors to consider such as diamond visibility, setting durability and safety in general.
+While choosing a setting for your diamond pendant, there are some factors to consider, such as diamond visibility, setting durability and safety in general.

 The bezel setting is a perfect choice for those who think about safety.
 This type of setting wraps the stone with metal from sides and protect the diamond from accidental hits and chips.
 Moreover, the bezel setting makes it nearly impossible for a stone to fall off the mounting.
 However, depending on the structure, it tends to keep more of the diamond hidden in the metal, which results in less light entering the stone and reducing the stone’s fire and brilliance.

-Choosing the Quality of Diamonds in a Pendant
+Choosing Diamonds for a Pendant

 If the setting of the pendant is made of yellow or rose gold, you can choose a tinted diamond in K-L-M range.
 The metal’s colour will mask yellowish tints of the stone and make it look whiter against the mounting.
 In the case of white gold or platinum setting, it is recommended to choose colourless and near colourless diamonds.

 Make sure to measure your neck, so the chain you choose is not too tight.
 On the same note, always consider the size of the pendant as long chains do not look good with tiny ones.
 Also, make sure the thickness of the chain matches the weight and the size of your pendant.
 For example, if the chain is too thin for the pendant, it may deform or even break the links.